rlankhorst/zip-recipes/src/PREMIUM_README.md

 = 4.13 =
 Greek + bug fixes + automatic nutrition calculator for Lover plan members.
 Learn more here: https://www.ziprecipes.net/automatic-nutrition-landing-page/

+= 4.14 =
+Support for JSON-LD.
+Google's recommended way to format your recipes and other bug fixes.

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==